kkinnebrew/clementine/docs/Getting Started.md

 this.fire('search', keyword);
 ```

 By firing a custom event from the view controller, parent view controller can subscribe to and listen for when that event is fired.
-The keyword is passed as an optional second argument to the `this.fire()` method, which will be received by all callbacks bound to the event.
+The keyword is passed as an optional second argument to the `this.fire()` method, which will be received by all callbacks bound to the event by the `e.data` parameter.
 We'll discuss this in more depth in a moment.
 For now, we have a **SearchFieldController** that simply fires a 'search' event when the enter key is pressed.

 Stepping away from the **SearchFieldController**, we move up the hierarchy to its parent, the **ContactsSearchListController**.
 This view controller corresponds to the view containing both the *search-field* and *contact-list* views as its children.
 We can write this controller in the same way we've written the prior.